telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 The only expression rule that will be executed will be that of the 'fillingLevel' attribute.
 It will produce the value '0.853' that will be sent to the Context Broker.

-Note that expressions are only applied if the attribute name (as received by the IOT Agent in the southbound interface) matches the expression variable.
+Note that expressions are only applied if the attribute name (as received by the IoT Agent in the southbound interface) matches the expression variable.
 Otherwise, the southbound value is used directly.
 Let's illustrate with the following
 example: